Breadcrumbs

 The International Council on Women’s Business Leadership (ICWBL) was formed by former U.S. Secretary of State Hillary Rodham Clinton to serve the United States Government in a solely advisory capacity concerning major issues in international business and economic policy, including the effective integration of business interests and women’s economic empowerment into overall foreign policy.

-Now housed at the Institute, the ICWBL’s mission is to catalyze economic growth and inclusive prosperity through women’s economic participation.
-The ICWBL investigates critical gaps in women’s employment, entrepreneurship and leadership opportunities, identifies best practices, explores potential synergies in programs and initiatives, convenes leaders and innovators, and celebrates success.
+Housed at the Institute, the ICWBL’s mission was to catalyze economic growth and inclusive prosperity through women’s economic participation.
+The ICWBL investigated critical gaps in women’s employment, entrepreneurship and leadership opportunities, identified best practices, explored potential synergies in programs and initiatives, convened leaders and innovators, and celebrates success.

-The ICWBL’s areas of interest include (but are not limited to) access to finance, markets, networks, mentorship, capacity building, and technology, as well as women’s economic participation in fragile states.
-The ICWBL’s four working groups include: Access to Capital, Technology, Branding Women’s Role in the Economy, and Leadership.
+The ICWBL’s areas of interest included (but were not limited to) access to finance, markets, networks, mentorship, capacity building, and technology, as well as women’s economic participation in fragile states.
+The ICWBL’s four working groups included: Access to Capital, Technology, Branding Women’s Role in the Economy, and Leadership.

 Council Members